Avenfield reference: JIT head, IO statements contradict each other

 “He lied at every step and everything related to him is suspicious and its credibility is questionable given the fact that he is such a forensic expert who examined scanned photocopies of a document instead of original ones, Haris said in a sarcastic tone.

-About the National Accountability Bureau (NAB)’s Deputy Prosecutor General Sardar Muzaffar Abbasi’s meeting with Radley prior to recording of his statement and cross-examination, Haris said the National Accountability Bureau officials were only allowed being there as observer and they were in no manner allowed to interact with the witness.
+About the National Accountability Bureau (NAB)’s Deputy Prosecutor General Sardar Muzaffar Abbasi’s meeting with Radley prior to recording of his statement and cross-examination, Haris said the NAB officials were only allowed being there as observer and they were in no manner allowed to interact with the witness.

 Radley had admitted in his testimony that he’d shared all his notes regarding Calibri font with the NAB officials believing that they would be recording his statement and later he came to know that they had no connection whatsoever.

-The National Accountability Bureau officials were allowed to be in London at the Pakistan High Commission just to observe the recording of Radley’s testimony.
+The NAB officials were allowed to be in London at the Pakistan High Commission just to observe the recording of Radley’s testimony.

 They were not allowed to guide the witness, Haris also said.